Mosbycr/bellyFull/README.md

 ![](client/src/images/signIn.png)

-* When a non-profit get redirected to the donations page, they will see available items, that they can claim.
+* When a non-profit gets redirected to the donations page, they will see available items that they can claim.
 They can also see which items have been claimed.

 ![](client/src/images/donationsPage.png)